 Changing It or Choosing It: The Swap That Growth Loves

-Let’s talk about that thing in your life—the soul-sucking job, the relationship that feels more “hostage situation” than happy, or the Mount Laundry you’ve declared a national landmark.
+Let’s talk about that thing in your life—the soul-sucking job, the relationship that feels more hostage situation than happy, or Mount Laundry, officially declared a national landmark in your home.

 Here’s the hard truth wrapped in a soft hoodie: